Reserved Seating and Seat Maps

 Export the seat map as CSV (comma-separated values)

-When the seat map is ready, save it as a CSV file.
+When you have finished creating the seat map in your spreadsheet application, save it as a CSV file.
 All spreadsheet programs have a way to save this common format.
 (If your spreadsheet program offers a choice that specifically says “MS-DOS comma-separated values”, use that choice.)

 Optional but highly recommended: Seat map background image

-When the patron is choosing seats, the seat map will be overlaid on top of an optional background image, which can label the aisles, show where the stage is, or include other decorative or informative background elements.
+When a patron is choosing seats, the seat map will be overlaid on top of an optional background image which can label the aisles, show where the stage is, or include other decorative or informative background elements.
 Each seat map has its own background image, though you can certainly use the same image for all seat maps.

 The seat map can be created in any drawing program and saved as PNG